SwedbankPay/developer.swedbankpay.com/payment-menu/index.md

 {% include jumbotron.html body="The **Swedbank Pay Payment Menu** integrates
-seamlessly into the merchant website, allowing the payer to choose between the increasing number of payment instrument Swedbank Pay has on offer and remembering which instrument they prefer and have paid with previously.
+seamlessly into the merchant website, allowing the payer to choose between the increasing number of payment instrument Swedbank Pay has on offer and remembering which instrument they prefer and have paid with previously." %}

 Swedbank Pay Payment Menu allows your customers to pay with their favorite payment instruments in just a few simple steps.